Brian S. Fong is a partner in the Labor and Employment and ESG and Sustainability Practice Groups in the firm's San Francisco office.

-Brian regularly presents on employment-related topics including sexual harassment prevention, conducting workplace investigations, effectively dealing with leaves of absence, and social media in the workplace.
-Brian previously founded and co-chaired a national series of webinars providing practical training to human resources specialists, generalists, payroll managers, upper level managers, in-house counsel, insurance carriers, and executives on important legal trends to help them make well-informed employment decisions on a day-to-day basis.
+Prior to joining Sheppard Mullin, Brian was an associate with a large national firm in San Diego, where his practice focused on employment litigation and counseling, business litigation and professional liability matters, and where he founded and co-chaired a national series of webinars providing practical training to human resources specialists, generalists, payroll managers, upper level managers, in-house counsel, insurance carriers, and executives on important legal trends to help them make well-informed employment decisions on a day-to-day basis.

 Prior to the practice of law, Brian oversaw network and information systems technology for an architectural planning firm, and provided business continuity and security planning for all systems and company data.

-Rising Stars® distinction in the field of Employment & Labor, General Litigation, and Professional Liability: Defense (2015-2018)
+Rising Stars® distinction in the field of Employment & Labor, General Litigation, and Professional Liability: Defense (2015-2019)

 Hot List, Lawyers of Color (2014)

-- National Apartment Association’s Units Magazine, March 2018
+- National Apartment Association’s Units Magazine, 03.2018

 Labor and Employment Law Blog Posts